Discover seven types of writers that contribute to the explosion of content that is available online. How can blogs

 Though an author is a writer, not all writers are authors.
 Usually, the distinction of author is reserved for people who write hardcopy or digital books.
 It can be a short children’s book, a comprehensive recipe book, poetry, fictional mystery, or a long novel.

 Either way, many people feel that the ISBN bar code on the back makes it official.
 I am going to lump creative writers into this category.
-Novelists progressively develop both plot and characters over several chapters in order to draw readers into a suspenseful story.
+Novelists progressively develop both plot and characters over several chapters to draw readers into a suspenseful story.

 Bloggers are a mashup of other types of writers.
 The subject of the blog and the audience determines the vocabulary and writing style.
 A blog about technology or programming is going to have a degree of geekiness.
 Health blogs can either be written for patients or doctors, with correspondingly different language.

 A blogger must adopt elements of a copywriter.
 To increase readership, bloggers also include search engine optimization (SEO).
 This can involve being redundant, as keywords are repeated 3+ times.
 Your post might also include a list of long-tail keywords.
 To appeal to more people, text is written with 9th grade or higher comprehension level.

 What we gather from this is that being a writer doesn’t necessarily make you an effective blogger.
 A novelist might write stories that are too long.
 A scientific writer may have too many details and not include SEO within articles.
 Conversely, a blogger might not have the vocabulary to write scientific papers.
 Yet, all styles of writing are contributing to global online content.

 Be honest about your abilities.
 One individual might be good at building a logical outline.
 Someone else can pull relevant research.
 Another person can phrase content in a manner that is easy to read.
 If you are trying to do all and lacking any, it will be apparent to readers.

-Collaborations allow everyone to benefit from inherent strengths of each type of writer.
+Collaborations allow everyone to benefit from the inherent strengths of each type of writer.
 Appealing to a wide variety of readers, ClinicalPosters is happy to provide a mixture of scientifically reviewed health articles and other topics within multiple blogs.